jentery/mdia200v5/worksheet2.md

 ## When to Submit It

-A response to Worksheet 2 is due by 10am on Thursday, October 16th, but there is a grace period.
-I will deduct five points for every business day I receive Worksheet 2 after 10am on Friday, October 17th.
+A response to Worksheet 2 is due by 10am on Monday, October 20th.
+This is an extension (from the date originally posted here), and thus there is no grace period.
 I will close the submission portal for Worksheet 2 at 10am on Thursday, October 30th, and cannot accept any submissions after the portal is closed.
 I will not accept any submissions by email.